-I've colored the stats that went up in green, and down, in red.
+... where green means it went up, and red means down.
 Looking at the values in each column, you can see it's now much more diverse.
-Now we go back to . . .
+Now we ...

-...
-Step 2, assessing the fitness of the candidates in this new population.
+... assess the fitness of these new candidates.
 If we sort on fitness descending, just to make it easy to find the best, we get this: